rparrett/taipo/README.md

 ## Demo

-It is entirely possible that there is a demo running here: [https://taipo.robparrett.com](https://taipo.robparrett.com)
+It is entirely possible that there is a demo available on [itch.io](https://euclidean-whale.itch.io/taipo) or [https://taipo.robparrett.com](https://taipo.robparrett.com).

 ## Build